beyound3d/beyound3d/README.md

 ---

-> “I believe software should not only work well — it should interact beautifully with the real world.”
+> “I believe software should not only work well — **it should interact beautifully with the real world**.”